 The AD7715 contains three on-chip registers which the user accesses via the serial interface.
-Communication with any of these registers is initiated by writing to the communications register first.
-Figure 10 outlines a flow chart of the sequence which is used to configure all registers after a power-up or reset.
-The flowchart also shows two different read options-the first where the $\overline{DRDY}$ pin is polled to determine when an update of the data register has taken place, the second where the DRDY bit of the communications register is interrogated to see if a data register update has taken place.
+Communication with any of these registers is initiated by writing to the Communications Register first.
+Figure 8 outlines a flow diagram of the sequence which is used to configure all registers after a power-up or reset.
+The flowchart also shows two different read options-the first where the DRDY pin is polled to determine when an update of the data register has taken place, the second where the DRDY bit of the Communications Register is interrogated to see if a data register update has taken place.
 Also included in the flowing diagram is a series of words which should be written to the registers for a particular set of operating conditions.
-These conditions are gain of 1, no filter sync, bipolar mode, buffer off, clock of 2.4576 MHz, and an output rate of 60 Hz.
+These conditions are gain of 1, no filter sync, bipolar mode, buffer off, clock of 2.4576 MHz and an output rate of 60 Hz.

-Figure 10.
-Flow Chart for Setting Up and Reading from the AD7715
+Figure 8.
+Flowchart for Setting Up and Reading from the AD7715

-MICROCONTROLLER/MICROPROCESSOR INTERFACING
+MICROCOMPUTER/MICROPROCESSOR INTERFACING

-The flexible serial interface of the AD7715 allows for easy interface to most microcontrollers and microprocessors.
-The flow chart of Figure 10 outlines the sequence which should be followed when interfacing a microcontroller or microprocessor to the AD7715.
-Figure 11, Figure 12, and Figure 13 show some typical interface circuits.
+The AD7715's flexible serial interface allows for easy interface to most microcomputers and microprocessors.
+The flowchart of Figure 8 outlines the sequence which should be followed when interfacing a microcontroller or microprocessor to the AD7715.
+Figures 9, 10 and 11 show some typical interface circuits.

 The serial interface on the AD7715 has the capability of operating from just three wires and is compatible with SPI interface protocols.
 The three-wire operation makes the part ideal for isolated systems where minimizing the number of interface lines minimizes the number of opto-isolators required in the system.
-The rise and fall times of the digital inputs to the AD7715 (especially the SCLK input) should be no longer than 1 μs.
+The rise and fall times of the digital inputs to the AD7715 (especially the SCLK input) should be no longer than 1 $\mu$ s.